Analysis | What the Chicago school closures mean for Democrats

 Biden took office nearly a year ago having promised in his first 100 days to reopen schools, which had in many cases been closed for nearly a year.
 At the time, the sticking point was whether schools would reopen before all teachers were vaccinated, which the unions didn’t want to do.
 The administration offered decidedly mixed and at-times-testy messages.

-After the head of the Centers for Disease Control and Prevention, Rochelle Walensky, signaled that schools could reopen without all teachers being vaccinated, the White House walked it back.
+After the head of the Centers for Disease Control and Prevention, Rochelle Walensky, signaled that schools could reopen without all teachers being vaccinated, the White House backed off.
 It claimed that Walensky had been speaking “in her personal capacity,” even as she said these things at an official White House briefing.

 Shortly thereafter, the White House demurred on whether it might have to get tough on the teachers unions if push came to shove.
 “I think that’s a little bit unfair how you pose that question,” press secretary Jen Psaki said — even as the suggestion had been made by a prominent Democrat, Mike Bloomberg.
 She instead offered noncommittal language stating that Biden wanted to reopen schools, but to do so safely.